ricardo8aib/stock-market-analysis/README.md

 ### 4.2 Snowflake

 The whole Snowflake set up can be done using the `make` commands.
 The code that executes each of the steps is hosted in the [src folder](https://github.com/ricardo8aib/stock-market-analysis/tree/main/src) and a `.env` file is used to get the parameters.
-Again, all the parameters needed such as names and credentiasl can be replicated based on the [.env.example file](https://github.com/ricardo8aib/stock-market-analysis/blob/main/.env.example).
+Again, all the parameters needed such as names and credentiasl can be replicated based on the [.env.template file](https://github.com/ricardo8aib/stock-market-analysis/blob/main/.env.template).

 #### 4.2.1 Database